FlexGuard: A Design Space for On-Body Feedback for Safety Scaffolding in Strength Training: FLEXGUARD

 \subsubsection{Trigger Metric}

 Participants identified several physical characteristics that could serve as reliable triggers for feedback.
-Across multiple sessions, \ST{joint angle} was the most consistently mentioned marker, particularly when arms drifted out of alignment.
-As E5 noted, “\textit{your elbow keeps flaring out, that’s where it starts to go wrong}.”
-Trainers also cautioned against end-range errors—“\textit{Again, you never want to lock your elbows}” (S5).
-Others emphasized \ST{movement dynamics} (e.g., acceleration or tempo) as indicators of excessive momentum rather than controlled lifting; during a lateral raise, E4 explained to N4, “\textit{if the dumbbells bounce at the top, that’s all shoulder stress instead of control}.”
-In S1, participants highlighted \ST{inter-limb coordination} (e.g., symmetric pacing/height in bench press) as a cue to synchronize both sides.
-In S8, feedback was tied to \ST{muscle activation}, with the trainer remarking, “\textit{make sure you engage your chest muscle, otherwise you are not working out the muscles that you want}.”
+Across multiple sessions, \ST{joint angle} was the most consistently mentioned marker (n=8), particularly when arms drifted out of alignment.
+As E3 noted, “\textit{the only thing that has to be fixed is just the angle of motion}.”
+Trainers also cautioned against end-range errors—“\textit{People often arch their back and then tend to raise their arms.
+I think that might be helpful but make sure that you don't go above range.}” (S7).
+Others emphasized \ST{movement dynamics} (e.g., acceleration or tempo) as indicators of excessive momentum rather than controlled lifting; during a lateral raise, E9 explained to N9, “\textit{Sometimes, I'm going too heavy and using too much momentum.
+For the last few reps, you can often try to get that extra set}.”
+In S3, participants highlighted \ST{inter-limb coordination} (e.g., symmetric pacing/height in bench press) as a cue to synchronize both sides, noted with \textit{"It's a problem if the right hand is further than the left hand"}.
+In S8, feedback was tied to \ST{muscle activation}, with the trainer remarking, "\textit{...almost feel like a little bit of pressure in the spot that you're trying to target... so you know that you're not using the wrong muscle}".
 Three sessions (S2, S7, S9) discussed \ST{motion path}, noting that a shaky bar or wobbling dumbbell trajectory signals fatigue and breakdown of posture.
-For instance, when E2 noticed N2 developing a slight shake during the bench press, E2 intervened to help lift the bar.
+For instance, participant noted \textit{"For this motion...
+If you do more up, it will hurt your joint." }